 What it lacks in size (it’s far from the biggest beach in Halong) it makes up for in atmosphere, it’s the perfect spot to take a break from the boat and clock in some beach hours.
-Halong Bay day trips tend to stick to the larger beaches closer to the wharf, so there’s a slim chance you’ll make it this far unless you go for an overnight trip.
+Halong Bay day tours tend to stick to the larger beaches closer to the wharf, so there’s a slim chance you’ll make it this far unless you go for an overnight tour.

 Sung Sot Cave

 The caves are a big part of what makes the Halong Bay ecosystem so unique.
 Out of the 59 caves discovered so far, Sung Sot Cave is the biggest of them all.